niqodea/hburger/README.md

 # hburger

-A command to turn long strings and paths into readable, recognizable, finite-length strings, as well as a minimal shell setup to keep your prompt length in check.
+A command to turn long strings and paths into readable, recognizable, fixed-length strings, as well as a minimal shell setup to keep your prompt length in check.

 ## The Problem